-Plopping curly hair is a technique that is growing in popularity as more women embrace their naturally curly hair.
-Instead of blowing it out or using chemical treatments to straighten it, curly-haired girls are celebrating their ringlets by keeping them bouncy and full.
+Plopping curly hair is a popular technique as more women embrace their naturally curly hair.
+Instead of blowing it out or using chemical treatments to straighten it, curly-haired girls celebrate their ringlets by keeping them bouncy and full.

 The reason plopping curly hair (also known as “plunking curly hair”) is such a popular trend is because: